Sydney-Informatics-Hub/hello-nextflow-2025/docs/setup.md

 !!! info

-    If you require assistance with the setup, please message the Slack channel!
+    If you require assistance with the setup, please write in the discussion board on the Google document.

 ## Installing Visual Studio Code